Most people have at least heard of essential oils these days.

-"What are essential oils, anyway?"
+But what are essential oils, anyway?

-Essential oils are the "life-blood" of the plant.
+'Essential oils are the most important part of the plant.'

-Essential oils are different than fatty oils.
-While fatty oils are only needed until a new plant is able to produce its own food, essential oils are "essential" to the ongoing life of the plant.
+Fatty oils are only needed until a new plant is able to produce its own food.
+But essential oils are "essential" to the ongoing life of the plant.

 Therapeutic-grade oils have the highest standards, and are the focus of this website.